ivanaszuber/Misc-Documentation/doc/tracking_and_control.md

 following Sprint meeting.
 The named change will be implemented during the next iteration, and installed with the

 upcoming software version.

+Procedure for emergency intervention

+Since we are not dealing with a critical software, there will be no emergency change interventions.
+All requested

+changes will have to go thought the defined procedure of documentation, approval, discussion, testing,

+development and implementation.
+The project manager will discuss this with the customer and take appropriate

+actions to ensure that the customer understands and respects the change procedure.

+Control

+Change and configuration management is a process that begins with the request and ends with the control of all

+activities, with the aim of determining the accuracy of the implementation process.
+After conducting the change, it

+is necessary to check all the steps implemented as well as all the information relevant for documentation, in order

+to enable continuous process improvement.

+Figure below shows a visual representation of the main SCM activities, the roles and responsibilities associated

+with it, and the process of approving and implementing the change request.